lingluanzhifeng/Liu_CSCI2270_FinalProject/Project_documentation.md

 # Porject Documentation
 ### Initially
 The user of the code needs to prompt for a current position which needs to be one of the followings: Boulder, Denver, Longmont, Broomfield, Brighton, and Lafayette.
 Otherwise, there will be segmentation faults or other problems.
-Then the user of the code needs to call the initial() function in the class to implement the graph and the array of restaurants.
+Then the user of the code needs to call the "initial()" function in the class to implement the graph and the array of restaurants.

 I will talk about the code according to the menu I provide in "README.md" file.
 ### Insert Restaurant